-Approve a resolution authorizing the City Manager or designee to submit FY2024 grant application for the Motor Vehicle Crime Prevention Authority (MVCPA) and to accept, alter, decline, modify, terminate, and/or execute all necessary documents related to the grant.
-The grant period will be from September 1, 2023 to August 31, 2024.
-Requesting grant funding for \$2,010,810.22 for personnel salaries, travel, and operating expenses.
-Cash Match amount will be \$ 563,652.43.
-If awarded, the grant will provide financial support to the Police Department's Auto Theft Task Force to combat motor vehicle theft, burglary of motor vehicles, and fraud-related motor vehicle crime.
+A resolution authorizing the City Manager or designee to submit FY2026 grant application for the Motor Vehicle Crime Prevention Authority (MVCPA) and to accept, alter, decline, modify, terminate and/or execute all necessary documents related to the grant.
+The grant period will be from September 1, 2025 to August 31, 2026.
+Requesting grant funding for \$2,023,985,00, with a cash match of 596,445,00, and an In-kind of 1,267,598,00.
+If awarded, the grant will provide financial support to the Police Department's Auto Theft Task Force to combat motor vehicle theft, burglary of motor vehicles and fraud-related motor vehicle crime.

 BACKGROUND / DISCUSSION:

-The FY24 MVCPA grant will fund personnel salaries, fringe benefits, travel, supplies, and direct operating expenses for the Police Department's Auto Theft Task Force.
+The FY25 MVCPA grant will fund personnel salaries, fringe benefits, travel, supplies, and direct operating expenses for the Police Department's Auto Theft Task Force.
 El Paso Police Department has received this grant since 1991.

+COMMUNITY AND STAKEHOLDER OUTREACH:

+N/A

 PRIOR COUNCIL ACTION:

+The FY25 MVCPA grant was approved by City Council on July 2, 2024.
+The FY24 MVCPA grant was approved by City Council on June 15, 2023.
 The FY23 MVCPA grant was approved by City Council on June 6, 2022.
 The FY22 MVCPA grant was approved by City Council on June 9, 2021.

 AMOUNT AND SOURCE OF FUNDING:

-Cash Match of \$563,652.43 will be funded through the Police Department General Fund.
-Accounting string 560000-321-1000-21060
+Cash Match of \$553,884 will be funded through the Police Department General Fund.

-HAVE ALL AFFECTED DEPARTMENTS BEEN NOTIFIED?
-X YES NO

-PRIMARY DEPARTMENT: Police SECONDARY DEPARTMENT: N/A

-Revised 04/09/2021
+REPORTING OF CONTRIBUTION OR DONATION TO CITY COUNCIL:

+N/A

+NAME AMOUNT (\$)

+D AUTHORIZATION

-DEPARTMENT HEAD:
+DEPARTMENT HEAD: Humberto 7 D AUTHORIZATION